MathiasNourry/Hadoop-from-scratch/README.md

 ## Notation

 The developed system does not allow to manage cluster computer failures.
-A colour code is therefore used in the DAGandCo interface to inform the user of the various cluster events:
+A color-coding is therefore used in the DAGandCo interface to inform the user of the various cluster events:
 - Green node = the computer has performed its task correctly
 - Blue node = occurs during a SHUFFLE if a computer didn't receive files to REDUCE
 - Orange node = this colour may appear if, during SHUFFLE, at least one SSH command to transfer a file between two computers in the cluster has failed.
 It thus reflects a loss of information